eNMS-automation/eNMS/docs/inventory/objects.rst

 ::

 property1:
+  pretty_name: Property 1
-     type: "integer"
+  type: integer
   default: 4
 property2:
+  pretty_name: Property 2
   type: string
   default: "a"

 This YAML file will create two properties:
-- "property1": an integer property defaulting to 4
+- "property1": an integer property defaulting to 4, displayed "Property 1" in the GUI.
-- "property2": a string property defaulting to "a"
+- "property2": a string property defaulting to "a" displayed "Property 2" in the GUI.

 .. note:: You can find examples of YAML files with custom propertyes in :guilabel:`eNMS/tests/custom_properties`.